 Many parents resort to biscuits for babies as a quick snack option when on the go and even at home.
 Commercial biscuits are typically prepared with flour (leavened or unleavened), fat, sugar, and salts.
-They may also contain other ingredients, such as milk, egg, seeds, dried fruits, and nuts.
+They may also contain other ingredients, such as milk, eggs, seeds, dried fruits, and nuts.

 Biscuits are easily available, affordable, and offer a vast selection range.
 However, while commercial biscuits look appealing, it should be considered whether they are safe or have any hidden ingredients you should check for.